-Following Board approval expected on February 8, 2020, staff will notify local agencies of the call.
-Once the call is issued, staff will offer one-on-one meetings to assist local agencies with the application process.
-Per the recommendation of the ECAC, in addition to one-on-one meetings, staff will offer a workshop for local agencies as an additional resource.
-The workshop is tentatively scheduled for February 25, 2021.
-Applications will be due to OCTA by May 6, 2021, and staff will return to the Board with programming recommendations by late summer 2021.

-Awards would be effective with Board approval and become available starting in FY 2021-22.
+Following Board approval, it is anticipated that the call to will be released on February 13, 2023.
+Staff will notify local jurisdictions about this funding opportunity and will offer one-on-one meetings to assist local jurisdictions with the application process.
+Per the recommendation of the ECAC, a workshop for local jurisdictions will be provided on February 23, 2023 as an additional resource.
+Applications are due to OCTA no later than April 27, 2023, and staff will return to the Board over the summer with programming recommendations.
+Awards would be effective with Board approval and funding would become available July 1, 2023.